tzakkar/Livecaption/SCRIBE_SETUP.md

 - **Microphone controls**: Start/stop recording with a single click
 - **Live preview**: Broadcasters see what viewers see in real-time
 - **Caption history**: All captions are stored and displayed in chronological order
+- **Real-time translation**: Viewers can translate captions to their preferred language using Chrome's built-in AI (Chrome 138+)

+## Real-Time Translation Feature

+The viewer interface includes support for **on-device translation** using Chrome's built-in Translator API.
+This feature allows viewers to translate captions into their preferred language in real-time, without sending data to external servers.

+### Browser Requirements

+- **Google Chrome 138 or later** with built-in AI features enabled
+- For more information, visit: [Chrome Translator API Documentation](https://developer.chrome.com/docs/ai/translator-api)

+### How Translation Works

+1. **Feature Detection**: The viewer interface automatically detects if the browser supports the Translator API
+2. **Language Selection**: Viewers can choose from 14+ supported languages via a dropdown menu
+3. **Model Download**: On first use of a language pair, Chrome downloads the translation model (progress is shown)
+4. **On-Device Translation**: All translation happens locally in the browser for maximum privacy and speed
+5. **Real-Time Updates**: Both final captions and partial transcripts are translated as they arrive

+### Supported Languages

+- English
+- Spanish
+- French
+- German
+- Italian
+- Portuguese
+- Dutch
+- Russian
+- Japanese
+- Korean
+- Chinese (Simplified)
+- Arabic
+- Hindi
+- Turkish

+### Translation Benefits

+- **Privacy First**: All translation happens on the user's device - no data sent to external servers
+- **Fast & Responsive**: On-device processing means instant translations with no network latency
+- **Works Offline**: Once models are downloaded, translation works even without internet
+- **No API Costs**: Uses Chrome's built-in AI, no translation API fees
+- **Seamless Experience**: Translations update in real-time as new captions arrive

+### Browser Compatibility

+If the Chrome Translator API is not available:

+- An informational message is displayed to the viewer
+- Original captions are still shown normally
+- A link to documentation is provided for users to learn about browser requirements

 ## Usage